Nikhil Pai, BSc, MD, CNSC, FRCPC, FAAP

 Description of Clinical Expertise

-My clinical expertise spans pediatric intestinal failure, complex nutritional disorders, inflammatory bowel disease (IBD), and metabolic liver disease, including pediatric MASLD (metabolic dysfunction-associated steatotic liver disease).
-I perform both diagnostic and therapeutic pediatric endoscopy and have formal training in the use of FibroScan® for non-invasive liver stiffness assessment.
+I am a double board-certified pediatric gastroenterologist, certified in both general pediatrics and pediatric gastroenterology by the Royal College of Physicians and Surgeons of Canada (RCPSC) and the American Board of Pediatrics (ABP).
+I have also received my certification as a Nutrition Support Clinician (CNSC), and am a Fellow of the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN-F).My clinical expertise spans pediatric intestinal failure/short bowel syndrome (SBS), complex pediatric nutritional disorders, inflammatory bowel disease (IBD), and metabolic dysfunction-associated steatotic liver disease (MASLD).
+I have experience in both diagnostic and therapeutic pediatric endoscopy and have received formal training in the use of FibroScan® for non-invasive liver stiffness assessment.
 I provide comprehensive enteral and parenteral nutrition support, including advanced nutrition care in hospitalized and medically complex children.

-I am committed to delivering multidisciplinary, evidence-based care to children with complex gastrointestinal and nutritional conditions, integrating clinical excellence with a strong foundation in translational research and innovation.
+I am committed to delivering multidisciplinary, evidence-based care to children with complex gastrointestinal and nutritional conditions, integrating clinical excellence with a strong foundation in translational research and clinical innovation.

 Description of Research Expertise